microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SceneTransitionService/SceneTransitionServiceOverview.md

 If checked, the transition service will apply a fade during your transition.
 This setting can be changed at runtime via the service's `UseFadeColor` property.

 ### Fade Color

 Controls the color of the fade effect.
-Alpha is ingored.
+Alpha is ignored.
 This setting can be changed at runtime prior to a transition via the service's `FadeColor` property.

 ### Fade Targets